 Opposite is Frankley Buildings, the steep row of Georgian houses at right angles to Camden Road.

-The road ends with the few shops of Claremont Buildings, once the vibrant community centre, and still providing a useful corner shop, estate agent, coffee shop, hairdresser and pub.
+The road ends with the few shops of Claremont Buildings, still a community centre providing two estate agents, hairdresser and pub.